opub/mindthegap/README.md

 # Mind The Gap - cryptocurrency arbitrage bot
 This is in a working state for identifying gaps in exchange prices for various coins.
+It handles both straight market buy-transfer-sell aad also market-neutral arbitrage using short positions.

 However there were multiple limitations to actually executing the transactions:
-* I'm based in the US where many exchanges are blocked
+* I'm based in the US where many exchanges are blocked (while not ideal this is handled in the code)
-* Very few of the exchanges allow margin trades
+* Very few of the exchanges allow margin trades (while not ideal this is handled in the code)
+* The potential tax implications of running this were complex (I'm no tax professional)
-* The lists of supported operations from the exchange APIs were not reliable. e.g. they would report they fully supported X but after logging in you'd find out that withdrawing X was suspended indefinitely.
+* The lists of supported operations from the exchange APIs were not reliable. e.g. they would report they fully supported X but after logging in you'd find out that withdrawing X was suspended indefinitely. (this was very frustrating when you can't rely on the exchange APIs and ended up turning me off the whole project)
-* the potential tax implications of running this were complex

 It ultimately got to the point where these limitations outweighed the benefits.
 So I am no longer actively developing this.